stsewd/stsewd.github.io/posts/file-navigation-neovim.rst

-.. title: Files navigation in Neovim and more
+.. title: File navigation in Neovim and more
 .. date: 2019-09-06
 .. category: neovim, fzf, plugins, nerdtree, navigation
 .. description: How to navigate files and more in Neovim